St Edmund Hall

 Follow the link to view a college map of the building showing level access routes:

-There are nearby public Blue Badge parking spaces available – see parking map for details.
+• Public Blue Badge parking spaces available opposite main entrance – see parking map for details.

 Please click on the thumbnails below to enlarge:

-A portable hearing loop is available on request.
+• A portable induction loop is available on request.

-There are also pigeon holes in this area including many at an accessible height for wheelchair users.
+• There are pigeon holes in the Lodge including many at a wheelchair accessible height.

 Please click on the thumbnails below:

-There are no other accessible toilets at St Edmund Hall (although it is a relatively small college).
+There are two accessible toilets at St Edmund Hall.

 Please click on the thumbnails below to enlarge:

 There is a platform lift in the Emden Building which connects the ground and first floors.
-This has manually operated doors.
-The lift buttons have raised numbers as well as information in Braille.
+This has manual doors.
+The lift buttons are tactile and have information in Braille.
 There is audio and visual information and a grab rail.
 The button must be held down for the whole of the journey.
 The first floor has an upper and lower level; the lift has two doors so that you can exit at either level.
+The lift is well lit

 There are no other lifts at Teddy Hall.